ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPinControlChanged*

-The *onPinControlChanged* event occurs when the Pin Control setting is updated.
-Pin Control is a feature that allows users to enable or disable restrictions based on a PIN, providing an additional layer of security for accessing certain content or settings.
-This event is triggered whenever the Pin Control status changes, ensuring that users are notified of updates to this security feature.
+This event is triggered whenever there is a change in the "Pin Control" setting.
+The "Pin Control" feature allows users to enable or disable the requirement of a PIN for accessing certain content or features.
+For example, this setting can be used to restrict access to specific content based on parental controls.
+When the "Pin Control" setting is updated, this event notifies the system or application of the change, ensuring that the new setting is applied immediately.

 ### Related Functions
-[setPinControl](#setPinControl) : This function triggers the *onPinControlChanged* event when the Pin Control setting is modified.
-It allows users to enable or disable the PIN-based restriction system.
+[setPinControl](#setPinControl) : This function triggers the event when the "Pin Control" setting is updated.
+It allows users to enable or disable the PIN requirement.

-[getPinControl](#getPinControl) : This function retrieves the current status of the Pin Control setting, which can indirectly reflect changes that trigger the *onPinControlChanged* event.
+[getPinControl](#getPinControl) : This function retrieves the current state of the "Pin Control" setting, which can be used to verify the change that triggered the event.

 ### Parameters